 Croatia Photography Tour – itinerary

 A fourteen-day photography adventure to Croatia with Branimir Gjetvaj; visit one of the most beautiful natural and historic regions of southern Europe.
-Details for the 2023 Croatia Photo Tour are being finalized.
-We will announce the final itinerary and tour cost in December of 2022.
-Check out the main 2023 Croatia Photo Tour page for information about the registration, travel arrangements etc.
+Final pricing for the 2025 Croatia Photo Tour is being finalized.
+We will announce the tour cost in early March of 2025.
+Check out the main 2025 Croatia Photo Tour page for information about the registration, travel arrangements etc.

-What is included: accommodation, dinner, transfer from the airport.
+What is included: accommodation, transfer from the airport, light dinner.

 Maksimir Park in autumn.
 Zagreb, Croatia